SignalK/specification/gitbook-docs/resources_notes.md

 # Notes

-Notes are a Signal K resource type that provide a means to attach information to a geographic location or area.
+Notes are a Signal K resource type that provide a means to capture and display additional information in a variety of formats.
 They are accessed via the Signal K API path `/signalk/v1/api/resources/notes`.

-Notes are associated to a geographic location (position), area (Geohash) or feature (`Region`) and therefore at least one of the `position`, `geohash` or `region` properties need to be defined.
+Notes can contian both text and / or a link to additional text, images, etc.

+They can stand alone or be associated with:
+- a geographic location by assigning a value to `position`
+- an area by assigning a value to `geohash` or `region`
-Additionally, notes can be associated with other notes to form a collection.
-This is done by assigning the same `group` value to each of the notes considered to be part of the collection.
+- other notes by entering the same value in `group`  for each of the related notes.

 ---